QA-Team-lo/testing-infra/README.md

 Currently we offer:

-- x86_64 PVE based VMs/LXC containers
+- x86_64 PVE based VMs/LXC containers¹
-- RISC-V boards access¹
+- RISC-V boards access²
-- Jumper host *Lancer*²
+- Jumper host *Lancer*³
-- x86_64 TrueNAS SCALE based VMs³
+- x86_64 TrueNAS SCALE based VMs⁴
-- Tailscale DERP server⁴
+- Tailscale DERP server⁵
 - HTTP/HTTPS reverse proxies for downloading files (outside Chinese Mainland, if it's too slow for you)
 - Probably more

+¹: located in ISCAS, Beijing

-¹ ² ³ ⁴: hosted by @KevinMX at his home, for all boards here you're force to use *Lancer* as a jumper host.
+² ³ ⁴ ⁵: hosted by @KevinMX at his home, for all boards here you're force to use *Lancer* as a jumper host.
 Security reasons, you know.

 ### Usage / SOP